ThomasSoram/CODTECH-TASK2/README.md

  - System.setProperty("webdriver.chrome.driver", "C:\\Selenium\\chromedriver-win64\\chromedriver.exe");

 # Run the script:
-Execute the UsingChrome class from your IDE or command line to see the automation in action.
+Execute the given class from your IDE or command line to see the automation in action.

 # Code Overview
 #The script performs the following steps